hazbra/derrygirlsapi/README.md

     "id": 3,
     "name": "Episode Three",
-    "description": "The girls are tense about a big exam and naturally jump at a dubious opportunity to get out of it, especially as it involves spending time with the beautiful Father Peter.", "seasonId": 1,
+    "description": "The girls are tense about a big exam and naturally jump at a dubious opportunity to get out of it, especially as it involves spending time with the beautiful Father Peter.", "characters": [
-    "quotes": [
         {
-            "id": 8,
-            "description": "Calm down?
-We're still on William of Orange, Michelle!
-We haven't so much looked at the famine!", "characterId": 3,
-            "episodeId": 3
-        },
-        {
-            "id": 11,
-            "description": "I just saw it too!
-The holy smirk, thanks be to God!", "characterId": 2,
-            "episodeId": 3
-        },
-    ],
-    "characters": [
-        {
             "id": 2,
             "name": "Orla McCool",
-            "quotes": [
-                {
-                    "id": 11,
-                    "description": "I just saw it too!
-The holy smirk, thanks be to God!", "characterId": 2,
-                    "episodeId": 3
-                }
-            ]
         },
         {
             "id": 3,
             "name": "Clare Devlin",
+        },
+    ],
      "quotes": [
         {
             "id": 8,
             "description": "Calm down?
 We're still on William of Orange, Michelle!
-We haven't so much looked at the famine!", "characterId": 3,
+We haven't so much looked at the famine!"
-                    "episodeId": 3
-                }
-            ]
         },
-    ]
+        {
+            "id": 11,
+            "description": "I just saw it too!
+The holy smirk, thanks be to God!"
+        },
+    ],
 }

 ```